samuelhbne/TechChallengeApp-Deployment/README.md

 ## Recovering App state after fresh stack deployment

-App state can be restored through RDS cluster restoration from DB snapshot, which can be done through RDS console pannel.
+App state can be restored through RDS cluster restoration from an existing DB snapshot, which can be done through RDS console pannel.

 ## Undeploying stack